Dale Earnhardt Jr.: 2013

-Earnhardt started the 2013 season with an 8th-place finish in the rechristened Sprint Unlimited.
-He qualified 11th for the Budweiser Duel, but he blew an engine in practice, he was forced to drop to the rear of the field.
-After narrowly missing a 3-car wreck between Carl Edwards, Trevor Bayne, and Regan Smith, he finished 9th.
+Earnhardt started the 2013 season with an eighth-place finish in the rechristened Sprint Unlimited.
+He qualified 11th for the Budweiser Duel, but he blew an engine in practice, and he was forced to drop to the rear of the field.
+After narrowly missing a three-car wreck between Carl Edwards, Trevor Bayne, and Regan Smith, he finished ninth.
 He finished fourth at the DRIVE4COPD 300 after submarining under Alex Bowman's car in a violent last lap wreck.

-In the Sprint Cup Series, Earnhardt hit a slight resurgence, and in the first five races of the season recorded three Top 5s and five Top 10 finishes.
-It began with a second-place finish to teammate Jimmie Johnson at the Daytona 500, Earnhardt's third runner up finish in the 500 since 2010.
-The following week at Phoenix, he led for 47 laps, but was shuffled back in traffic during a cycle caution flag pit stops, which allowed Carl Edwards to assume the lead while Junior finished in fifth place.
-This was followed by two more Top 10 finishes: 7th at Las Vegas and 6th at Bristol.
-At Fontana, Earnhardt started mid-pack and after a couple of mistakes including a lengthy pit stop caused by missed lug nuts on a right rear tire, he came home in 2nd-place finish, assuming the points lead as a result of Brad Keselowski going off pace and falling back.
-Two weeks later in Martinsville, Earnhardt struggled throughout the race, and spun out after Danica Patrick was hit by Brian Vickers and sent into Earnhardt and ended up finishing 24th, 2 laps down, losing the points lead to Jimmie Johnson.
+In the Sprint Cup Series, Earnhardt hit a slight resurgence, and in the first five races of the season, he recorded three top-five finishes and five top-ten finishes.
+It began with a second-place finish to teammate Jimmie Johnson at the Daytona 500, Earnhardt's third runner-up finish in the 500 since 2010.
+The following week at Phoenix, he led for 47 laps but was shuffled back in traffic during a cycle caution flag pit stop, which allowed Carl Edwards to assume the lead while Junior finished in fifth place.
+This was followed by two more top-ten finishes: seventh at Las Vegas and sixth at Bristol.
+At Fontana, Earnhardt started mid-pack and after a couple of mistakes, including a lengthy pit stop caused by missed lug nuts on a right rear tire, he came home in second place finish, assuming the points lead as a result of Brad Keselowski going off pace and falling back.
+Two weeks later in Martinsville, Earnhardt struggled throughout the race and spun out after Danica Patrick was hit by Brian Vickers and sent into Earnhardt and ended up finishing 24th, two laps down, losing the points lead to Jimmie Johnson.

 At Texas, Earnhardt ran near the front until lap 187, when his battery alternator quit and he ended up finishing 29th.
 At Kansas, he ran near the front until a debris caution happened while he, Ricky Stenhouse Jr., and Carl Edwards were all on pit road.
-Earnhardt would go a lap down, take the wave-around, and finish 16th.
-At Richmond, he finished 10th.
+Earnhardt would go a lap down, take the wave-around, and finish sixteenth.
+At Richmond, he finished tenth.
 At Talladega, he went a lap down early after some banging with Travis Kvapil.
 However, with a caution for a crash on lap 43, Earnhardt got the free pass to get back on the lead lap.
-He made his way back up through the field to the Top 5, but slipped back to 17th at the end.
+He made his way back up through the field to the top five but slipped back to seventeenth at the end.